ora0600/confluent-cdc-workshop/terraform/aws/aws-s3/README.md

 #A02_bucket_name = "cmcdc-workshop-6faf"
 ```

 You can check in your aws console, if bucket exists:

-* Bucket_name:
+* Bucket_name: cmcdc-workshop-XXX
 * Aws Region: eu-central-1 (Frankfurt)

 ![S3 bucket](img/s3bucket.png)